zakkak/mandrel-mirror/README-Mandrel.md

 Mandrel releases are built from a code base derived from the upstream GraalVM code base, with only minor changes but some significant exclusions.
 They support the same native image capability as GraalVM with no significant changes to functionality.
-They do not include support for Polyglot programming via the Truffle interpreter and compiler framework.
+They do not include support for the image build server and Polyglot programming via the Truffle interpreter and compiler framework.
 In consequence, it is not possible to extend Mandrel by downloading languages from the Truffle language catalogue.

 Mandrel is also built slightly differently to GraalVM, using the standard OpenJDK project release of jdk11u.